hurtporterIII/Qubic-Intelligence-Tracker/README.md

 * insight
 * job ID

-### ✅ **Alerts in real time (optional)**

-The system can be connected to Discord, Slack, Telegram, emails, dashboards, or any webhook-based platform.

 ---

+### ✅ Alerts in real time (optional)

+The system can be connected to Discord, Slack, Telegram, email, dashboards, or any webhook-based platform.

+---

-# 🎯 Why This Matters
+## 🎯 Why This Matters

-Qubic is not a typical blockchain — it is a **decentralized supercomputer for AI compute**.
+Qubic is not a typical blockchain — it is a **decentralized supercomputer** for AI compute.

 The most important events on Qubic are not financial transactions.
 They are **intelligence spikes**:

 * massive training runs